jawhite04/js-unit-test-examples/README.md

 ### Unit tests: what is a "unit"?

-In this project, a unit is one file, a unit test tests one file.
+In this project, a unit is one export from a module; a module's unit tests test each of that module's exports.
 The module under test/unit under test shall have all* external dependencies mocked out.

 _(* within reason - in my opinion, node built-ins are in a gray area.
 A good rule of thumb: if it needs to be `require`d, mock it.)_